Fazthe13th/nill_kolom/README.md

 # Nill Kolom

-One of my earliest works.An online blog for sharing poetrical and creative articals among blog members.
+One of my earliest works.
+An online blog for sharing poetrical and creative articals among blog members.

 ## Installion process